getazureready/sappwrpltintpvt/Lab 2/Lab 2 - Optimizing Product Management and Orders at Contoso Electronics via Power App and SAP Integration.md

 5. The New Connection is created now, click on the three dots (…) of the connection and select **Edit**.
 Rename the Display Name as **Contoso-Product**.
-Enter again same P ID and Password and click on **Save**.
+Enter again the same P ID and Password and click on **Save**.

     <img src="./media/image11.png"